docknetwork/api-docs/source/index.html.md

 `POST /presentations/`

+The holder while creating the presentation signs it with his private key.
+For the verifier to verify the presentation, in addition to verifying the issuer's signature, he/she needs to verify this signature as well, and for that he must know the holder's public key.

-Creates and signs a verifiable presentation out of one or more Verifiable Credentials.
-Signing counts as a paid transaction.
+This is an operation to create and signs a verifiable presentation out of one or more Verifiable Credentials.
+Remember, signing counts as a paid transaction.

 > Body parameter